 The Kapalaoa cabin sits at 7,250 feet and requires either a 5.5-mile hike down the Sliding Sands Trail or a 7.3 mile hike down the Halemau’u Trail.
 Keep an eye out for silversword, a rare plant only found in Haleakala with sword-like leaves and silver hairs.
 The cabin is rustic with minimal amenities but provides a welcome refuge from the harsh Haleakala conditions.

 County campgrounds offer a minimalistic approach to camping with budget rates.
-Permits are $3 Monday-Thursday and $5 Friday-Sunday for residents; non-residents pay $5 for weekdays and $8 for weekends and holidays.
-There is an additional $1 per night charge for dogs.
+Permits have different prices for Monday-Thursday, Friday-Sunday and holidays for residents and non-residents.
+There is an additional per night charge for dogs.

 #6 Kanaha Beach Park

 Kanaha Beach Park offers the most local, Hawaiian vibe out of any of the campgrounds listed.
 It’s located in Kahului just one mile from the airport and has the added advantage of being near grocery stores and shops.
 Kanaha provides guests with white-sand coastline, pristine water, and one of the most low-key and simplistic campsites on the island.

 Don’t be surprised to drive up to Kanaha and hear campfire songs of traditional Hawaiian music, local kids playing football in the grassy field, and kitesurfers in the harbor.

 The parking lot is filled with run-down vans and cars piled high with belongings.
 The campers might come off a bit rough around the edges, but if you’re looking for something off the tourist track, Kanaha Beach Park is for you.